Bachelor of Health Care, Physiotherapist

 Annual tuition fee 11 000 €.
 This fee applies only to non-EU/EEA degree students.

-Read more on tuition fees and scholarships
+Read more on tuition fees and scholarships.

 Ask Head of Degree Programme about studies

-Senior lectorer Titta Komssi
+Senior lecturer Titta Komssi

 titta.komssi [at] metropolia.fi (titta[dot]komssi[at]metropolia[dot]fi)